Ahora disponible en español!

 BE READY!
 Stay informed!

-Iron County Emergency Management introduces a new smart phone application to help you with your preparedness plans, obtain disaster information without calling 911, and stay informed of local preparedness events.
-This application is free!
-The application compliments the CITIZEN ALERT PROGRAM, but is separate from that system.
+Iron County Emergency Management has a free smart phone app to help you with your preparedness plans and obtain disaster information without calling 911.
+It will also help you stay informed of local preparedness events.
+The app compliments the CITIZEN ALERT PROGRAM, but is separate from that system.

-To download from either your android or apple device, go to your application store (play store for android devices and I-tunes for apple devices) and in the search box type Iron County (not case sensitive).
+To download from either your Android or Apple device, tap one of the icons below.
+You can also download it manually if you go to your app store (Google Play Store for Android devices and App Store for Apple iOS devices) and in the search box type Iron County.
 You will see the Iron County Logo with Iron County, UT Community Preparedness.
-Select that application and download the application.
-You will be asked if you want to download the five preparedness manuals (about 11mb) download these great resources also!
+Select that app and download it.
+You will be asked if you want to download the five preparedness manuals (about 11mb) so download these great resources also!
+Once downloaded, open the app and begin using it!

-Once downloaded. open the application and begin using the application!
-Watch this web site for future information for workshops regarding using this application!
+You can watch this web page for future information for workshops regarding using this app.

-All applications that have any kind of functionality will have similar types of permissions that you find with the Iron County Community Preparedness Application produced by QuickSeries Publishers.
+All apps that have any kind of functionality will have similar types of permissions that you find with the Iron County Community Preparedness Application produced by QuickSeries Publishers.

 However, to help put your mind to rest about the permission requests, here are answers to most questions.
-If your question is not answered here, feel free to contact the Iron County Emergency Management Coordinator, John Higley by clicking here.
+If your question is not answered here, feel free to contact the Iron County Emergency Management Coordinator, George Colson at (435) 267-1740.

 Apple push services are completely anonymous, and on an iPhone the app will not be able to access any AppleID information.